gibbsly/custom-shields/README.md

 ## Footnotes
 ### 1: durability
 Since the item that is being used for the shields is `carrot_on_a_stick`, there is only 25 possible durabilities to display all damage values for the shields.
-This means that the `f3+h` "Durability" value will be inaccurate unless the maximum durability of your shield happens to be 25.
+This means that the `f3+h` "Durability" value will beinaccurate unless the maximum durability of your shield happens to be 25.
+### 2: block value
+the `block_value` attribute is not required if you have a `parry_time` equal to `max_time`
-### 2: shulker box
+### 3: shulker box
 This system modifies the loot table of the standard shulker box, so that it drops dynamically if mined with a `debug_stick`.